7 Common Email Marketing Mistakes and How to Solve Them

 There is no clear rule for how many images you should include.
 However, just like your ecommerce page itself, you need to pay attention to design principles to create layouts that can help the customer grasp the message effectively.

-It’s difficult to cross a balance between nurturing warm leads and sending the right number of emails at once.There is a fine line between sending spam and not sending enough emails and so your clients forget you.
+It’s difficult to cross a balance between nurturing warm leads and sending the right number of emails at once.There is a fine line between sending spam and not sending enough emails so your clients forget you.
 A big marketing mistake you should be aware of is that an irregular email distribution schedule can actually be harmful.

 Solution

-… Maybe JivoChat Can Help
+JivoChat Can Help You

 Sign up and try JivoChat for yourself!